xingfanxia/-archived-blog.xiax.xyz/source/_posts/anti-music163-pac.md

 - Open Network.
 - Click Advanced tab in the corner.
 - Choose proxy tab.
-- Choose Automatic Proxy Configuration (The second item on the list)
+- Choose Automatic Proxy Configuration (The second item on the list).
 - Add `http://xiax.ai/pac/mobile.pac` to the URL field.
-(I provided my configuration here originally, but apparently frequent access from the same IP results in IP-ban on the server; sorry that I can't provide that anymore)
 Should look like this screenshot.
   ![PAC Config on macOS](pac_mac_config.png)
 - Then click ok to go back.
 - Click apply.